novasquare-ailicia/ai_licia-core/examples/overlays/README.md

 When developing locally you can mimic the production base path by exporting `NEXT_PUBLIC_BASE_PATH` (the same value the workflow injects from `OVERLAYS_BASE_PATH`).

-## Analytics
+## Analytics & Consent

 The overlays site ships with Google Analytics 4 instrumentation baked in (measurement ID `G-VDWNQ1287V`).
-No configuration is needed; every deploy automatically loads the GA script after hydration.
+A built-in cookie banner initializes Google’s Consent Mode with analytics disabled until a visitor accepts, then updates GA accordingly.
+No additional configuration is needed.